fadhlanharashta/FP-PBO-/README.md

 50252211068

 In the final practicum i plan to make a snakes game.
 I will be using JavaFX to make the game.
+I use IntelliJ for the compiler of the program.